 Fabric and Other Supplies

-NOTE: We are specifying a little extra length in order to allow you to perfectly center the woven motifs on each length.
+NOTE: We are specifying a little extra length in order to allow you to perfectly center your ribbon’s motifs on each length.
 If you wish to conserve, you can get away with 4½ yards.
 As mentioned above, browse the selection of gorgeous 1½” ribbon available at Renaissance Ribbons.

-- 1 yard of 53″+ wide medium weight linen or linen blend in a coordinating solid; we used a rich deep purple linen purchased locally
+- 1 yard of 53″+ wide medium weight linen or linen blend in a coordinating solid; we originally used a rich deep purple linen

 - 1½ yards of 18″+ wide lightweight, low loft batting